jmd-dk/concept/doc/command_line_options.rst

 ......................................
 By default the compilation process is carried out in a safe manner, meaning that changes within a file triggers recompilation of all other files which rely on the specific file in question.
-If you know that the change is entirely internal to the given file, you may save yourself some compilation time by supplying this option, in which case all interdependencies between the files are ignored during compilation:
+If you know that a change is entirely internal to the given file, you may save yourself some compilation time by supplying this option, in which case all interdependencies between the files are ignored during compilation: